tp6vup54/markdown-resume/examples/source/sample.md

 ### Profile {#profile}

-A software developer passionate in learning various new skills and knowledge, intoxicated in being a contributer and promoter of open source projects, experiencd in building a chatbot server which can afford 1000 people in the same time, and believe that pratice every day is the best way to progress.
+A passionate software developer who loves to learn various new skills and knowledges.
+Focused on being a contributor and promoter of open source projects, experienced in building servers which can afford thousands of people at the same time, and believe that practice every day is the best way to progress.

 -------